Skip to main content

 24/7 Financial SOC with Local Analysts

-Indonesia-based security analysts with banking domain expertise provide round-the-clock monitoring, reducing false positives and enabling faster triage of financial-sector threats.
+Our Indonesia-based security analysts have banking domain expertise.
+They provide round-the-clock monitoring, fewer false positives, and faster triage of financial-sector threats.

 Frequently Asked Questions